 The thought of having animal poop as a beverage makes me cringe.
 However, having a rare and expensive drink for free doesn’t come often.
 I took it and I was disappointed.
 It was bad.
 I expected something unique.
 Something to brag about.

 I am not generalizing things here.
 Many factors affect coffee quality such as land elevation, climatic conditions, cultural practices, and variety.
 Maybe, the coffee I had, failed in other aspects.

 Going back from the beginning.
 Who was eating the coffee berries?

 When I visited the farm, I found coffee beans on the ground.
 They were in groups that were clumped together by mud or something.
 It seemed someone was hungry enough to feed on coffee berries.

 It turned out, civet cat, which is locally known as alamid, was causing the incident.
-Eating berries which might have resulted to decreased coffee yield.
+Eating berries which might have resulted in decreased coffee yield.
 The damage looked negligible.
 However, farmers, including my dad, were chasing them away.

-Alamid coffee came to existence
+Alamid coffee came into existence

 A decade after, a unique coffee became the talk of the town.
 Reaching prices that I would have never imagined.
 They called it alamid coffee.
 The coffee from alamid poop.

 According to Wikipedia, making coffee from pooped beans originated in Indonesia as early as the 19th century.